 The videos and papers below are part of an award-winning collection of work.
-Our Founding Principal, David R. Koenig, was one of the first people to successfully link risk perceptions and risk governance to better corporate performance and improved portfolio returns.
+Our Founding Principal, David R. Koenig, was one of the first people to successfully link risk perceptions and risk governance to better corporate performance.
 His idea, Risk Capital as Commons was honored with one of the innaugural M-Prizes for management innovation.

 The concepts reviewed below will change the way you think about governance, risk, and value.

 An interview with David R. Koenig by the Loyola University Center for Integrated Risk Management and Corporate Governance.